tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <img src="{{site.baseurl}}/assets/img/assignments/week-04/vinyl-3.jpg" class="img-fluid w-100"/>
 <p>I decided not to proceed with the soldering process since I realized soldering over those not-so-clingy traces can be a real pain.
 I might want to try it out if I had some extra hands, and if so, I would solder as if I were performing an <a href="https://www.massageaholic.com/4-hand-massage-all-you-need-to-know/">Ayurvedic massage</a>.</p>
 <p></p>

-<h2>Conclusion</h2>
-<p>It was a useful week since electronics was one of the most important skills that I would like to acquire during the Fab Academy.
-This week is all about making, but I feel more confident to explore further the designing and programming process.</p>

 <div class="container w-100 text-center py-4">
 <a class="btn m-2" href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-03-computer-controlled-cutting.html">Previous Assignment</a>